-IRD practise 3 ( consultant and partner discussion)
+IRD practise 3 (consultant and partner discussion)

 Cooking activity related to religion

 Thursday 26 June

 Jordan reality

 Optional Open workshop (how to become a trainer?)

 Friday 27 Ju ine

 Reflection of the Jordan reality

 IRD and Youth work

 Euromed Tools

-Saturday 28 June
+Saturday 28 J lune

 Development tools for IRD

 Home visit

 Optional Open workshop (European neighbourhood policy and Euromed, Key actors)

-Sunday 29 J
+Sunday 29 Ju une

 Practising the Developed tools

-How do you evaluate the reflection groups as a learning opportunity?
+learning opportunity?

 What do you think about the general METHODOLOGY CHOSEN for this training?

-Please, name the three sessions of the programme that was the most important for your learning process and say why?
+me that was the most important for your

-SESSION MOST IMPORTANT FOR MY LEARNING WHY?
+WHY?

-PLEASE GIVE FEEDBACK ABOUT THE CHOICE AND THE USE OF THE PLACE AS AN EDUCATIONAL TOOL
+ICE AND THE USE OF THE PLACE AS

-How are you going to use after what you learned in this training course?
+ed in this training course?

-How do you evaluate your own contribution to this course?
+this course?

+team?

+vs, working rooms, food, etc)

+able?
+(Transportation, materials, logistics

-How do you evaluate the work of the trainers' team?
+How do you evaluate the support of the organisers and SALTO team Any other comments / Messages for the team?